 Back then China held over 95% of the rare-earth market, in the years following companies who suffered from the shortage increased their interest in rare-earth miners outside China.
 But because rare-earth mining is a cost-intensive and has a hefty impact on the environment there haven’t been a great rise in rare earth mines outside China.
-Actually Lynas holds a monopolistic position as only big and viable rare-earth miner outside China.
+Actually Lynas holds a monopolistic position as the only big and viable rare-earth miner outside China.

 American Reliance on China

 The Golden Investor thinks Lynas Corp Ltd (ASX:LYC) is on a good way to resolve their problems with the Malaysian government and is despite all problems and Chinese pressure making a profit.
-Moreover they hold good odds in potential expending their business to the United States and further increase their strength.
+Moreover, they hold good odds in potential expending their business to the United States and further increase their strength.

 Disclaimer: The writer of this article holds Lynas Corp Ltd (ASX:LYC), this article should not be interpreted as investment advice or anything like that.